Rural Entrepreneurial Venture (REV)

 The Rural Entrepreneurial Venture (REV) program is all about finding and igniting existing entrepreneurs in communities.
 By adopting a "grow your own" approach to entrepreneur development, the REV model helps community grow from within.

-The REV model is based on The Center for Rural Entrepreneurship's tried and tested Energizing Entrepreneurial Communities (e2) framework.
+The REV model is based on Network Kansas's tried and tested Entrepreneurial Ecosystems (e2) framework.
 While SMIF has a long history of asset-based community development, the REV program is a unique, long-term commitment that focuses on developing processes and systems for sustainable economic growth.
 REV is supported by Blandin Foundation.